Law & Advisory Boutique Dedicated to Civil Society & Emergent Technology

 Sydney Abualy

-Director of Compliance Advisory
+Compliance Advisory

 Sydney Abualy is Director of Compliance Advisory at Arktouros PLLC.
 Sydney specializes in regulatory strategy, state and federal compliance, and anti-money laundering/sanctions risk management in the digital assets and money service business sectors.
 She has conducted economic sanctions due diligence and compliance reviews for both emerging and established businesses in financial services and has assisted a leading blockchain software company building infrastructure for decentralized technologies in its litigation department.